 Lactic Acid Dehydrogenase (LDH)

 Lactic acid dehydrogenase (LDH) is an enzyme that helps produce energy.
-It is present in almost all of the tissues in the body and becomes elevated in response to cell damage.
+It is present in almost all of the tissues in the body and its levels rise in response to cell damage.
 LDH levels are measured from a sample of blood taken from a vein.

 Why It Is Done